surajkewat72/hacktoberfest-2025-backend/SECURITY.md

 | main    | ✅ (active)        |

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please do not open a public issue.
+If you discover a security vulnerability, **please do not open a public issue or pull request.**

-Instead, report it privately by emailing us at **info@opencodechicago.org**.
+Instead, report it privately by emailing us at:

+📧 **info@opencodechicago.org**

-We will review and respond as quickly as possible.
-Responsible disclosure is greatly appreciated.
+We will review and respond within **7 business days**.
+Responsible disclosure is greatly appreciated, and we will keep you updated on our progress.